delvianv/delvianv/README.md

 **I have a rare combination of skills**

-I graduated from a technical high school with qualifications in Electrical Engineering and in Logic Systems.
+I graduated from a technical high school with qualifications in Electrical and in Logic Systems.
 I also studied Electronics and Logic Systems at college, so I understand exactly how the software interacts with the hardware.

 **I value teamwork and discipline**